 The Cube’s eight far-field microphones will be able to pick up your words clearly from across the room, though the noise from a nearby TV or soundbar can make this difficult mid-watch.

 Probably the most important question here: what can you actually watch on the Fire TV, and how does the image quality vary between each device?

 Each of these devices shares the same Fire TV platform, so you’re able to watch content from the same apps across all the devices – though the resolution and video format will vary.

-The basic Fire TV Stick can stream content up to HD quality (1080p), but the Fire TV Stick 4K – as the name suggests – can reach 4K UHD resolution, around four times the number of pixels.
+The basic Fire TV Stick and Fire TV Stick Lite can stream content up to Full HD quality (1080p), but the Fire TV Stick 4K – as the name suggests – can reach 4K UHD resolution, around four times the number of pixels.
 The Fire TV Cube also supports 4K streaming.

 To stream in 4K, it’s worth remembering that you’ll need a 4K-capable television.
 Even if you have a 4K streaming stick, all those lovely pixels are going to be compressed to HD if that’s all your TV can display.
-That’s the same for HDR: the 4K stick and Fire TV Cube both support HDR10 for an expanded color gamut and enhanced contrast, but not if your TV can’t back them up.
+That’s the same for HDR: every new Fire TV model now supports HDR10 for an expanded color gamut and enhanced contrast, but not if your TV can’t back them up.

-While the Fire TV Cube streams in 4K HDR, the 4K Stick manages to go above and beyond its more expensive counterpart by packing in support for HDR10+ and Dolby Vision.
+The 4K Stick, 4K Max and Cube models are also the only ones to pack in support for HDR10+ and Dolby Vision.
 These are both ‘dynamic metadata’ formats, which is a fancy way of saying they vary the color, contrast, and brightness of the pictures onscreen in real-time, instead of blanket picture settings.
 Again, not every television supports these, so it’s worth checking what your TV can display before you make your choice.